So, you’re spending three days in London. That’s brilliant.

-But here’s the thing: London is massive, and as a visitor, there are endless attractions to occupy your time.
+Here’s the thing: London is massive, and as a visitor, there are endless attractions to occupy your time.
 So you’re going to need a plan.
 And a good one at that.

-Where to stay in London
+Where to Stay in London

 Other safe, centrally located neighborhoods with lots to see and do include the West End, Bloomsbury, and Victoria.
+Some favorites in great areas of London are:

 You can find amazing accommodation deals throughout London with this link!

 Your first day in London should consist of acquainting yourself with the most popular touristic sites, so that you can start to dig deeper, as soon as possible!
+These are some of the top choices for your first day in London

 Palace of Westminster, Big Ben, and Westminster Bridge

 London’s monuments really don’t get any more iconic than the Palace of Westminster and Big Ben, and the adjacent Westminster Bridge.
-So it only makes sense that you start your three days in London here!
+So it only makes sense that you start your 3 days in London here!

 London Eye